denis-migdal/LISS/README.md

 ## Install LISS

-To rebuild the JS files, use : `tsc $FILE --target es2016`.
+To rebuild the JS files, use : `tsc dist/index.ts --target es2016`.

 ## Use LISS